Embedded Executive: Jim Liu, CEO, ADLINK - Embedded Computing Design

 Our embedded industry continues to change as the industry evolves with the latest technologies.

 Our embedded industry continues to change as the industry evolves with the latest technologies.
 As a result, the vendors who serve those industries must evolve as well.
-One such vendor, ADLINK Technologies, has gone public with how they plan to evolve.
-To understand exactly what that means, I invited Jim Liu, ADLINLK’s CEP to join me on this week’s Embedded Executives podcast.
+One such vendor, ADLINK Technology, has gone public with how they plan to evolve.
+To understand exactly what that means, I invited Jim Liu, ADLINK’s CEO to join me on this week’s Embedded Executives podcast.
+Note that ADLINK is hosting an event that covers the technologies that Jim discusses here.